Present status: Restored and running

 The Hackney factory closed in January 1983, and all of the vehicles based there were sold to Ted Brakell, a Cheam-based dealer specialising in old London buses.
 It was stored at his premises in the former goods yard at Richmond, and later at Twickenham.

 Around October 1987, the bus was sold to One Stop Financial Services of Ealing, and converted into a mobile estate agent’s office.
-Repaint into a white and green livery was carried out at the Cobham Bus Museum, and entered service in its new role in March 1988.
+Repaint into a white and green livery was carried out at the Cobham Bus Museum, and it entered service in its new role in March 1988.

 It would seem the bus did not see much use before it was badly vandalised after being parked at an industrial estate in Hanwell.
 Following the issue of a police removal notice, the bus was towed to the Bus Engineering Ltd. premises in Chiswick (which were once LT’s Chiswick Works) for repair, although no work was actually carried out.